-5.4 Payment facilities and methods and stop orders
+4.4 Payment facilities and methods and stop orders

-- 5.4.2 The municipality will operate and maintain suitable banking and cash facilities which will be accessible to all users. - 5.4.3 The municipality will, at its discretion allocate a payment between service debts.
-A debtor who has overdue debt may not specify that the payment is for a specific portion of the account. - 5.4.4 The municipality may, with the consent of a customer, approach an employer to secure a debit or stop order arrangement. - 5.4.5 The customer will acknowledge, in the customer agreement that the use of customer agent in the transmission of payments to the municipality is at the risk of the customer also for the transfer time of the payment. - 5.4.6 From 1 July 2018 the municipality will not accept any bank guaranteed cheques from consumers.
+- 4.4.1 The municipality will operate and maintain suitable banking and cash facilities which will be accessible to all users. - 4.4.2 The municipality will, at its discretion allocate a payment between service debts.
+A debtor who has overdue debt may not specify that the payment is for a specific portion of the account. - 4.4.3 The municipality may, with the consent of a customer, approach an employer to secure a debit or stop order arrangement. - 4.4.4 The customer will acknowledge, in the customer agreement that the use of customer agent in the transmission of payments to the municipality is at the risk of the customer also for the transfer time of the payment.

-5.5 Incentives for prompt payment
+4.5 Incentives for prompt payment

-- 5.5.2 The municipality may, to encourage payment, and to reward good payers consider from time to time incentives for the payment of accounts. - 5.5.3 The incentives will be classified under: - 5.5.3.1 Incentive for those consumers who always pay their account in full and on time - 5.5.3.2 Incentive for account settlement
+- 4.5.1 The municipality may, to encourage payment, and to reward good payers consider from time to time incentives for the payment of accounts. - 4.5.2 The incentives will be classified under: - 4.5.2.1 Incentive for those consumers who always pay their account in full and on time - 4.5.2.2 Incentive for account settlement - 4.5.2.3 Incentive for interest write off in a case where a consumer is settling his/her account - 4.5.3 Such incentive schemes, if introduced, will be reflected in annual budget as additional expenditure.

-- 5.5.3.3 Incentive for interest write off in a case where a consumer is settling his/her account - 5.5.4 Such incentive schemes, if introduced, will be reflected in annual budget as additional expenditure.
+4.6 Enquiries, feedback, appeals and service complaints

-5.6 Enquiries, feedback, appeals and service complaints
+- 4.6.1 If a customer is convinced that his or her account is inaccurate, he or she can lodge a query with the municipality for recalculation of this account1. - 4.6.2 In the interim the debtor must pay the average of the last three months account where history of the account is available.
+Where no such history is to pay an estimate provided by the municipality before payment due date until the matter is resolved.

-- 5.6.2 If a customer is convinced that his or her account is inaccurate, he or she can lodge a query with the municipality for recalculation of this account1. - 5.6.3 In the interim the debtor must pay the average of the last three months account where history of the account is available.
-Where no such history is to pay an estimate provided by the municipality before payment due date until the matter is resolved. - 5.6.4 The relevant department will investigate and inform the debtor within one month of the outcome of the investigation. - 5.6.5 Failure to make such agreed interim payment or payments will make the customer liable for disconnection. - 5.6.6 A customer may appeal against the findings of the municipality or its authorized agent in terms of 5.3.4 - 5.6.7 An appeal and request in terms of 5.3.4 must be made and lodged with the municipality within 21 (twenty-one) days after the customer became aware of the finding referred to in 5.3.4 and must: - a) Set out the reasons for the appeal. - b) Be accompanied by any security determined for the testing of a measuring device if applicable.
+- 4.6.3 The relevant department will investigate and inform the debtor within one month of the outcome me of the investigation. - 4.6.4 Failure to make such agreed interim payment or payments will make the customer liable for disconnection. - 4.6.5 A customer may appeal against the findings of the municipality or its authorized agent in terms of 4.3.4 - 4.6.6 An appeal and request in terms of 4.3.4 must be made and lodged with the municipality within 21 (twenty-one) days after the customer became aware of the finding referred to in 4.3.4 and must: - a) Set out the reasons for the appeal. - b) Be accompanied by any security determined for the testing of a measuring device if applicable.

-5.7 Customer Assistance Programmes
+4.7 Customer Assistance Programmes

-5.7.1 Water leakages
+4.7.1 Water leakages